-- 1. Within six months of the effective date of this permit, the permittee shall report progress made in attaining compliance with the final effluent limits for E. coli. - 2.
-The permittee shall submit interim progress reports detailing progress made in attaining compliance with the final effluent limits for E. coli every 12 months from the effective date of this permit. - 3.
-Within four (4) years of the effective date of this permit, the permittee shall attain compliance with the final effluent limits for E. coli.
+- 1. The permittee shall submit interim progress reports detailing progress made in attaining compliance with the final effluent limits every 12 months from the effective date of this permit. - 2.
+By July 1, 2025, the permittee shall attain compliance with the final effluent limits.